$20 eGift Card off your first purchase with Chewy at $49 with code “WELCOME” CLICK HERE

 Massage For Senior Cats

 Is your cat a senior?
 Elderly cats can have difficulty getting comfortable as joints become stiff in older age.
-A gentle massage will help the cat relax and hopefully also sooth minor aches and pains.

 It is also a lovely way to take that extra bit of care of your older cat.
 They do need special attention.
-Massage gently and take special notice of any lumps.

 During the massage, check for any fleas or ticks or small injuries that may have gone unnoticed.
 It’s a good time to take stock of how your senior cat is faring.